Which Debts Can’t Be Discharged in Bankruptcy?

 Considering filing for bankruptcy?

-Find out how much you should owe to make it worth it.
+Find out how much debt you need to file for bankruptcy.

 What debts are not discharged in bankruptcy?